Live by Night: Plot summary

 While building his empire, Joe fights against the Ku Klux Klan.
-The local chief of the Klan is related to Figgis, the Tampa police chief.
-Joe blackmails Figgis with pornographic photographs of the man's beautiful daughter Loretta in a drug-addled state, whom Figgis had believed was working in Los Angeles, California, as an actress.
-Figgis's daughter later returns to Tampa and becomes a famous preacher.
+The local leader of the Klan is related to Figgis, Tampa's police chief.
+Joe blackmails Figgis with pornographic photographs of his daughter Loretta, whom Figgis had believed was working in Los Angeles as an actress.
+Figgis' daughter later returns to Tampa and becomes a famous preacher.
 Loretta later reveals to Joe that she does not believe in God and is merely performing.
-Loretta later commits suicide and it is revealed that she was sexually abused by her father.
+Loretta later commits suicide, after which it is revealed that she was sexually abused by her father.

-When Pescatore decides to replace Joe in Florida with his own dimwitted son, Albert White uses this opportunity to seek revenge against Joe, whom he blames for Emma's death.
+When Pescatore decides to replace Joe with his own dimwitted son, White uses this opportunity to seek revenge against Joe, whom he blames for Emma's death.
 Joe escapes and regains control of his empire.

-Joe, his wife, Graciela, and their small son return to her homeland of Havana, Cuba, to live a quieter life.
+He, Graciela, and their small son return to Havana to live a quieter life.
 Dion becomes head of the family while Joe acts as an advisor.
-While in Cuba, Joe meets Emma outside the brothel where she works.
+In Cuba, Joe meets Emma outside the brothel where she works.
 She reveals she was involved in Joe's arrest.
-When Joe and Graciela return to the United States for a visit, Graciela is shot and killed by Figgis.
+When Joe and Graciela return to the U.S. for a visit, Graciela is shot and killed by Figgis.
 Joe turns his back on organized crime to live a more mundane life with his son.